beehive-lab/beehive-spirv-toolkit/README.md

 $ spirv-val /tmp/testSPIRV.spv
 ```

-## Examples

-There are some examples included:
-1. A simple vector addition
-2. A simple matrix multiplication
-3. From the [rodinia benchmarks](https://github.com/yuhc/gpu-rodinia) lud was modified to use a SPIR-V kernel instead of an OpenCL C kernel.

-All of these can be found in the `examples` directory.
-In order to run any of the examples at least one OpenCL 2.1 or higher platform is needed (e.g. Intel iGPU).

 #### Creating SPIR-V modules for testing

-To try the tool with different kernels either a binary SPIR-V module is needed or one that was hand written in the assembly language of SPIR-V.
+To try the tool with different kernels either a binary SPIR-V module is needed or one that was hand-written in the assembly language of SPIR-V.
 Since the assembly language is not very human friendly it is recommended that anything worth testing is first written in OpenCL C and then compiled to SPIR-V.

 To achieve this a compiled version of what the Khronos Group recommends follows.
 The original can be found [here](https://www.khronos.org/blog/offline-compilation-of-opencl-kernels-into-spir-v-using-open-source-tooling).
-There are some example kernels provided in the examples directory.
+There are some example kernels provided in the example directory.

 Tools needed: